scchengaiah/llm-examples/05_ai_coding_assistants/01_codepilot/README.md

     https://github.com/getzep/zep - Zep: Long-Term Memory for ‍AI Assistants.

     https://github.com/fynnfluegge/doc-comments-ai - Generate documentation for your code using AI.
 A well documented code can be beneficial to improve the quality of the semantic retrieval.

+## Current activities

+Based on the above research on [Semantic search over a Codebase](#development-progress), we need to perform the following:

+- Explore codeqai and setup locally with chat bot integration.
+  - Local setup complete with debugging.
+In windows check Appdata (Roaming and Local folders) where they are maintaining config and embedding cache.
+  - Treesitter was used to generate embeddings into FAISS Database.
+  - Works fine for simple usecases, felt the way in which the code was parsed and embedded is not to the level of qdrant example.
+  - As part of next step, we can try to generate similar jsonl format as qdrant did for better embeddings of source code.
+- Setup qdrant based vector store for semantic code search. - Require parsing library to parse python files and convert into a storable representation before implementation.